 Students are financially responsible for every course for which they register; the amount of tuition refunded for a dropped/withdrawn course is established by deadlines found online in the Summary of Financial Procedures found on the Student Accounts website.
 Students are expected to read this publication and adhere to published deadlines.

 Registering for Elective Credits

 Each academic program within the Graduate College is committed to promoting transdisciplinary awareness and education.
 In some programs, interprofessional education (IPE) is expected.
 As a result, each degree-seeking student within the Graduate College has the option of completing one or more graduate elective credits, not to exceed six credits, in a related discipline or field or IPE course as they matriculate through their major program of study.
 These graduate credits are to be completed within the normal time period associated with completing the student’s academic degree program.
 Students in good academic standing may be eligible.
 Permission from the student’s “home” program or department, as well as the department in which the course is offered, must be obtained prior to enrolling for these transdisciplinary or IPE credits.
 If the credit is obtained through a study abroad experience, even if the transcript is granted by a U.S. institution, it must first be approved through the Office of Global Studies.

 NOTE: Tuition is assessed by the program, not by the course.
 Students enrolled in a graduate program who elect to take courses outside of their program of study (in accordance with the Registering for Elective Credits policy) pay their program rate for the elective credits.

 Enrollment Limits and Minimum Class Size

-The University reserves the right to limit the enrollment in any course and to cancel any course for which fewer than 20 students register.
+The University reserves the right to limit the enrollment in any course and to cancel any undergraduate course for which fewer than 12 students register or a graduate course for which fewer than six students register.